15 Types of Animals That Eat Crickets

 Small lizards like leopard geckos typically require extra-tiny or small insects.

-Only a few crickets every two or three days should be enough for adult leopard geckos, making crickets an incredibly cost-effective feeding source.
+Adult leopard geckos should consume only a few crickets every two or three days, making crickets an incredibly cost-effective feeding source.

 3. Skinks